 Background assumed: Equilibrium statistical mechanics.
 Some students may know about diffusion/Langevin equations/basic theory of Onsager reciprocity relations, others will know the Boltzmann equation.
 Goal: Bring the student to understand the hydrodynamics of flows in porous media, including thermal gradients and concentration gradients.
 Also, the student will get a toolbox to simulate the flow in porous media on different scales.
 The course will support the experimental course in PoreLab.

-During the fall 2019, the courses are held in Oslo at the PoreLab video communication room in the Physics Building, University of Oslo, with a video connection in Trondheim from our meeting room at our PoreLab offices (S.P.
+During the fall 2019, the courses was held in Oslo at the PoreLab video communication room in the Physics Building, University of Oslo, with a video connection in Trondheim from our meeting room at our PoreLab offices (S.P.
 Andersens vei 15 B, PTS2, 2nd floor.) every Tuesday (lectures) and Thursday (Group teaching) from 12:15 to 14:00.

 The compendium for the course is available here.